GryPTonite/KnowledgeBase/README.md

 </table>

 ### SQL
-1. Joining on non mandatory master/child 1 to many relationship tables to display only rows where there is no child relationship
+1. Joining on non mandatory master/child 1 to many relationship tables to display only rows where there is no child relationship?

-Option 1 - BAD
+#### Option 1 - BAD
 ```
 SELECT m.*
 FROM MasterTable m